 How do I join Holy Trinity?

 Anyone--regardless of denomination or religious background--is welcome in our community.
 If you want to become an "official" member, and are already baptized (regardless of denomination), we will add you to our membership register.
-If you would like to be baptized or additional information, please contact the Rev. Sara Palmer by phone at (513) 883-4969 or at the church office 523-7559 or by e-mail at email@example.com.
+If you would like to be baptized or additional information, please contact the Rev. Sara Palmer by phone at (513) 883-4969 (cell) or by e-mail at firstname.lastname@example.org.You may also call the church office at 513 523 7559, or email the Office Administrator, Kathy Kuehnle at email@example.com

 Classes introducing newcomers to the Episcopal Church are available at various times during the year.